Greetings all my fabulous feline friends! Ever been to a cat show? If not, you should explore them… they’re fun and very interesting!

 Sometimes there are adoptable cats at these shows that you can hold, fall in love with, and, hopefully, adopt.

-Visitors watch the judging from seating areas that are set up in front of the rings (in an open show).
-They are not allowed in the judging area.
+Visitors watch the judging from seating areas in front of the rings (in an open show) and don’t go in the judging area.

 Top 10 Best Cat | TICA Championship October 2019 By Carol Lawson